yuriys-kentico/kontent-custom-element-samples/README.md

 # Custom Elements Contest 2019

+**UPDATE: We are pushing the contest deadline to 14th of April!
+So keep up, finish your elements and create pull requests.
+Any pull request that makes it till midnight on 14th of April is included!**

 We all like to play!
 During the March of 2019 we are hosting the Custom Elements Contest 2019.
 Do you have what it takes to code an awesome Custom Element and compete with others for $150 Amazon vouchers?
 Then take a look at these few rules we've put together:

-* The contest runs between 1st and 31st of March 2019
+* The contest runs between 1st and 31st of March 2019 (**UPDATE: contest deadline pushed to 14th of April 2019**)
 * Every extension submitted between these dates is automatically included in the contest
 * Every extension must comply with all applicable licenses
 * Every extension must be submitted only by its author